Terms of Business

 10.2 All fees are billed in AUD unless otherwise stated in our Client Services Agreement.

-10.3 You agree to pay our reasonable out of pocket expenses incurred in connection with the Services.
+10.3 You agree to pay our reasonable third party disbursements and expenses incurred in connection with the Services, up to any pre-agreed amount.
 The charge will be calculated as the amounts we incur (net of any GST input tax credit to which we are entitled) plus GST as applicable.
-If out of pocket expenses exceed $200, we reserve the right to forward details to you for payment direct to the supplier of the expense.
+If third party disbursements and expenses exceed $200, we reserve the right to forward details to you for payment direct to the supplier of the expense.

 10.4 Where possible, we will give you an estimate of our fees in the Client Services Agreement (or Proposal).
 Any fee estimate is based on our current understanding of the circumstances and scope of work required, and therefore is not binding on us.

-10.6 We may charge interest on amounts which are overdue by more than a month at a rate capped at 10%, except for any Audit, Review or Other Assurance engagement.
+10.6 We may charge interest on amounts which are overdue by more than a month at a rate capped at the then applicable cash rate set by the Reserve Bank of Australia, except for any Audit, Review or Other Assurance engagement.
 If your account remains unpaid and there is no satisfactory explanation for non-payment we may:

-(a) start proceedings to recover the amount owed, plus default interest (if applicable) and any collection costs incurred; and/or
+(a) take action to recover the amount owed, plus default interest (if applicable) and any collection costs incurred; and/or

 (b) do no further work for you, and will not release your papers and files until all overdue amounts and any interest are paid (if applicable).